lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this creates a directory in tmp dir
+this script move a file from tmp